o2gy84/styleguide/README.md

 }
 ```

-9) should not indent code inside a namespace
+9) should not indent code inside a namespace:
 ```
 namespace my_space
 {